ecmwf/infero/docs/User_Guide/examples.rst

    ! the infero model
    type(infero_model) :: model

-Input tensors are filled row-wise with dummy values for this example and the *infero_tensor_set* is filled in:
+Input tensors are filled row-wise with dummy values for this example and the *fckit_map* is filled in:

 .. code-block:: fortran